hyperoslo/Imaginary/README.md

 }
 ```

-This is how you set image for `UIButton`
+This is how you set an image for `UIButton`

 ```swift
 let option = Option(imageDisplayer: ButtonDisplayer())